-Most installation problems are related to network connectivity, package management, or attempting to run the install script on an unsupported operating system or architecture.
+Most installation problems are related to having third party repositories enabled, attempting to run the install script on an unsupported operating system, and sometimes network connectivity.

 Third Party Repositories and Package Conflicts